xtuml/training/courses/xtUML Editor Developer Training/Getting Started With Github and eGit/8_synchronize.md

-Egit allows you to synchronize with any other branch and see the changes.
+EGit allows you to synchronize with any other branch and see the changes.
 This makes it easy to grab source changes before merging with another branch.
 This video shows a simple project synchronization.